 LET’S TALK MUFFIN PANS!
 If you like some nice browning along the edges, you’ll probably be happiest with a metal muffin pan + parchment muffin cups.
 If you like super easy clean-up, we love these silicone muffin pans.
 (After the first 1-2 uses, they’re completely nonstick and don’t require liners or spray!
 The edges don’t brown as much, but the clean-up couldn’t be easier!)

 CAN I USE FROZEN CRANBERRIES INSTEAD OF FRESH?
-Yes!
-They’ll work great in orange cranberry muffins.
-Don’t thaw them before using, and know that the muffins will be slightly more wet.
+Yes, though they will affect the texture somewhat.
+Don’t thaw them before using, and know that the muffins will be slightly more wet and dense.

 HOW DO YOU STORE ORANGE CRANBERRY MUFFINS?
 They’ll be okay for a day or so in a bag on the counter, but they’ll keep 3-4 days in the refrigerator and at least a month in the freezer.
 You can reheat them in the oven, toaster oven, or even microwave!